+The Surveillance, Epidemiology, and End Results Program (SEER) database estimates ovarian cancer is the fifth most common cause of cancer death in women in the United States.
 According to GLOBOCAN 2020 (produced by the IARC), worldwide, there were 313,959 cases of ovarian cancer and 207,252 deaths in 2020 and worldwide, in 2018, almost 600,000 women were living within five years of an ovarian cancer diagnosis (five year prevalence).
 It also predicted that by 2035 there will be a worldwide increase of annual incidence to 371,000, and an increase in deaths to 254,000.
 The ACS estimates in 2022 there will be approximately 19,880 new cases of ovarian cancer and approximately 12,810 deaths from the disease in the United States.
-The Surveillance, Epidemiology, and End Results Program (SEER) database estimates in 2019 there were an estimated 233,565 women living with ovarian cancer in the United States (including those who had been cured of the disease).
+The SEER database estimates in 2019 there were an estimated 233,565 women living with ovarian cancer in the United States (including those who had been cured of the disease).
 A majority (~80%) who respond to treatment will relapse.
+Median overall survival following recurrence of disease is 12 months or less with single-agent chemotherapy.

-According to GlobalData (2019), the ovarian cancer market was valued at \$1.8 billion in 2018 across the seven major markets - U.S., EU5 (UK, Germany, France, Italy, Spain) and Japan, and it is expected to grow to \$6.7 billion in the following ten years with a compound annual growth rate (CAGR) of 14.4%.
+According to GlobalData (2019), the ovarian cancer market was valued at \$1.8 billion in 2018 across the seven major markets - U.S., EU5 (UK, Germany, France, Italy, Spain) and Japan, and it is expected to grow to

+\$6.7 billion in the following ten years with a compound annual growth rate (CAGR) of 14.4%.
 North America dominates the global market for ovarian cancer diagnostics and therapeutics, and Europe is the second largest market.
 Asia-Pacific is expected to show high growth rates in the next few years due to the large aging population, with China and India the fastest growing markets.